 - Add green or black privacy mesh wind screen to the relocated chain link fence.
 This is due to the loss of privacy with the removal of the mature hedge along the property frontage.
-This request has a minimal impact to the overall cost of the project. - In lieu of replacing the three (3) Avocado trees, plant six (6) 24"-box Fruitless Olive trees & six (6) 24"-box Golden Rain trees.
-This request would increase the overall cost of the project by \$4,700. - In lieu of reinstalling the gate and gate mechanism to its new location, dispose of all items with the exception of the gate itself.
-The property owner plans to purchase and install a new gate system but would like to salvage and reuse the existing gate.
-This request would result in a cost savings to the project of \$3,000. - In lieu of planting a row of 15-gallon hedges at 2' intervals, plant 3 to 5 year-old Ficus Hedge Trees spaced at 3' intervals.
+This request has a minimal impact to the overall cost of the project. - Plant an additional three (3) 24"-box Avocado trees for a total of six (6) trees.
+This request would increase the overall cost of the project by \$1,500. - In lieu of planting a row of 15-gallon hedges at 2' intervals, plant 3 to 5 year-old Ficus Hedge Trees spaced at 3' intervals.
 These would be from 6' to 9' tall and would provide improved privacy screening.
-This request would result would increase the overall cost of the project by \$29,000.
+This request would result would increase the overall cost of the project by \$17,500. - In lieu of reinstalling the existing corral fencing, stack the material in a location on the property for future re-installation by the property owner.
+This request would result in a cost savings to the project of \$3,000.